aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some men dream of fortunes, others dream of cookies.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

-Last update: Sat Jun 20 08:15:46 2026
+Last update: Sun Jun 21 08:52:25 2026

 ### Let's play! 🎮